 3 injured in Wisconsin office building shooting; suspect killed, official says

-Three people were wounded -- none fatally -- during a shooting at an office building in a suburb of Madison, Wisconsin on Wednesday.
+Three people were wounded during a shooting at an office building in a suburb of Madison, Wisconsin on Wednesday.

 The suspect died after being shot by police, a city official told The Associated Press.